Sobs of relief as guilty verdict returned in Kopu murder trial

 Phillips, 24, shot Williams three times on the night of August 5, 2020, after ramming his car off the Kopu-Hikuai Rd near Thames.

+Mansfield said Phillips acted in self-defence and out of fear for his life when he fired the fatal shot to the head.

+Mansfield said Phillips was not an angry man, but rather a "very sick man" who was "disassociated" at the time.

-Outside court his lawyer Ron Mansfield, QC, said it was a sad day for his client and a sad example of how people in the community who have mental health are not being identified and sufficiently treated when they need it.
+Outside court Mansfield said it was a sad day for his client and a sad example of how people in the community who had mental health issues were not being identified and sufficiently treated when they needed it.

 "It's a lack of resource and this crime would never have happened if the real issues he was suffering under had been identified and treated.